-With this turkey pumpkin chili, you're 30 minutes away from a delicious flavor packed fall dinner.
+With turkey pumpkin chili, you're 30 minutes away from a delicious fall dinner.
 It's got beans, canned pumpkin puree, canned tomatoes, corn, bell peppers, ground turkey, and spices to make a great fall or Halloween dinner.

 [This recipe was originally posted in October 2018.
 It has been updated with new cooking instructions, expert tips, FAQ, photos, video, and ways to repurpose/use up ingredients]